Home » Explore » Whitney Western Art Museum » Meet the Staff

-Karen Brooks-McWhorter McWhorter serves as the Margaret and Dick Scarlett Curator of Western American Art at the Whitney Western Art Museum, overseeing a collection of more than 10,000 objects and developing gallery installations, exhibitions, interpretation, and programming.
-She has served as project director or curator for major traveling exhibitions including Invisible Boundaries: Exploring Yellowstone’s Great Animal Migrations (2016), Albert Bierstadt: Witness to a Changing West (2018), Alfred Jacob Miller: Revisiting the Rendezvous (2023–24), and Tony Foster: Watercolour Diaries from the Green River (2023–24), as well as single-venue shows Inspiring Sights: Yellowstone through Artists’ Eyes (2016–17) and The Art & Influence of Charles M. Russell (2017–18).
-She lectures widely on American Western art and has contributed to nine museum university press catalogues, including essays on Joseph Sharp, Charles Russell, Tony Foster.
-Her expertise includes nineteenth-century and contemporary Western art and museum studies field.
-MA Art History, University of Colorado Boulder; serves on University of Wyoming Board of Visitors Petrie Institute alum.
+Karen Brooks McWhorter is the Margaret and Dick Scarlett Curator of Western American Art for the Whitney Western Art Museum at the Buffalo Bill Center of the West.
+After serving in the role from 2015 to 2022, she returned in late 2025 following leadership positions as Director of Curatorial, Education, and Museum Services and Chief Curator.
+She oversees a collection of more than 10,000 objects and develops exhibitions, installations, interpretation, and public programming.
+McWhorter has directed or curated major traveling exhibitions including Invisible Boundaries: Exploring Yellowstone’s Great Animal Migrations (2016), Albert Bierstadt: Witness to a Changing West (2018), Alfred Jacob Miller: Revisiting the Rendezvous (2023–24), and Tony Foster: Watercolour Diaries from the Green River (2023–24).
+She lectures widely on Western American art and has contributed to nine scholarly catalogues.
+Her research focuses on nineteenth-century Western American art, transatlantic artistic connections, and landscape imagery.
+She holds an MA in Art History from the University of Colorado Boulder.

 Dr. Ashlea Espinal